evmts/tevm-monorepo/docs/src/content/docs/reference/@tevm/actions-types/type-aliases/BaseCallParams.md

 > **gasPrice**?: `bigint`

 The gas price for the call.
-Defaults to `0`

 ### gasRefund